pyrohost/clavis/README.md

 ![Crates.io](https://img.shields.io/crates/v/clavis)
 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

 Clavis is a **Rust** library that facilitates **secure, encrypted communication** over asynchronous streams.
 It provides a robust framework for establishing encrypted connections and exchanging custom packets between clients and servers.
+Clavis is built on top of the [Tokio](https://tokio.rs/) runtime and uses the [X25519](https://crates.io/crates/x25519-dalek) and [ChaCha20Poly1305](https://crates.io/crates/chacha20poly1305) crates for encryption and key exchange.

 ## Table of Contents